Sports in Nepal: Cricket

-Nepal claimed One Day International (ODI) status for the first time with their six wicket win over Papua New Guinea in the 2018 Cricket World Cup Qualifier play off encounter on 15 March 2018.
-The men and women's team both currently have T20I status as a result of an ICC decision to expand the status to all member nations.
+Nepal claimed One Day International (ODI) status for the first time with their six wicket win over Papua New Guinea in the 2018 Cricket World Cup Qualifier playoff encounter on 15 March 2018.
+The men's and women's team both currently have T20I status, as a result of an ICC decision to expand the status to all member nations.

 Volleyball

 Volleyball, the third most popular sport in Nepal, was declared the national sport of Nepal on 22 May 2017 (2074 Jestha 8).
 The Nepal Volleyball Association (NVA) is the governing body of volleyball in Nepal and organizes the men's and women's national teams.
-Nepal competes in tournaments organized by the Central Asian Zonal Volleyball Association which operates under the Asian Volleyball Confederation.
+Nepal competes in tournaments organized by the Central Asian Zonal Volleyball Association, which operates under the Asian Volleyball Confederation.

-As in many other countries, women's volleyball is more popular than men's. it is played in all 77 district which means all parts of Nepal.
+As in many other countries, women's volleyball is more popular than men's. it is played in all 77 districts, which means all parts of Nepal.